ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R1]**

-An L2 Transaction Fee MUST be comprised as the sum of a Base Fee, an Execution Fee, and a Priority Fee.
+An L2 Transaction Fee MUST be comprised as the sum of an Execution Fee, a Data Fee, and a Priority Fee.

 [[R1]](#r1) Testability: Mathematical equality equations can be tested as the sum of the equations elements equaling a desired output.
 The test is passed if the sum of the elements as inputs is equal to the desired output.
 If the sum of the equations element do not equal the  desired output the test fails.